Welcome to today's edition of the Rush 24-7 podcast.

 It's his marquee policy.

-He put his name on it, he owns it.
+He put his name on it.

 Therefore, what we're saying about this bill can be said about his administration and how we define it.